Bad to the Bone: Writing and composition

+The stuttering in the chorus was inspired by Roger Daltrey in "My Generation" and Bachman Turner Overdrive with "You Ain't Seen Nothing Yet."

 Thorogood first wanted Muddy Waters to record the song, but his manager declined the offer.
-He then asked Bo Diddley to record the song, but he didn't have a recording deal at the time, so the Destroyers ended up recording it instead.
+He then asked Bo Diddley to record the song, but he did not have a recording deal at the time, so he also declined.

 "Bad to the Bone" was written in open G tuning and makes use of a slide.
 The song adapts the hook and lyrics of Muddy Waters' 1955 song "Mannish Boy".

-The Chicago musician James Pobiega, who goes by the stage name "Little Howlin' Wolf", claimed that he wrote "Bad to the Bone" and that Thorogood stole it from him.
+Chicago musician James Pobiega, who goes by the stage name "Little Howlin' Wolf", has made an unverified claim that he wrote "Bad to the Bone" and that Thorogood stole it from him.

 Recording

 Recording of the song took place in the Dimension Sound Studios in Jamaica Plains, Boston in April 1982.
 Rolling Stones keyboardist Ian Stewart helped record, and played piano on the song.

 Release

-"Bad to the Bone" was first released in 1982 as the title track to their fifth studio album, before being released as a single.
+"Bad to the Bone" was first released in 1982 as the title track to their fifth studio album, before being released as a single on September 17.
 The song peaked at No. 27 on the Billboard Mainstream Rock chart.
-Although the single was not widely popular upon its initial release, its music video made recurrent appearances on MTV, created a year before.
+Although the single was not widely popular upon its initial release, its music video made recurrent appearances on MTV, which launched a year before.
 The song was certified silver by the British Phonographic Industry (BPI) on April 18, 2025.